teampheenix/StarCraft-Casting-Tool/README.md

 ## Help, Bug-Report, Suggestions & Contribution

-If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way message me (*pres.sure#5247*) on [Discord](https://discordapp.com/) or go to *#dev* channel of the [Alpha SC2 Discord Server](https://discord.gg/m8Xx62v).
+If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way message me (*pres.sure#5247*) on [Discord](https://discordapp.com/) or join the Discord Server of this project via https://discord.gg/G9hFEfh.

 In the case of a bug report please provide the log-file `scctool.log` (and `installpackages.log` if applicable).

 ## Support

-If you want to support this project, consider subscribing to [twitch.tv/teampheenix](https://www.twitch.tv/teampheenix) or [donate directly](https://streamlabs.com/scpressure).
+If you want to support this project join our [Discord Server](https://discord.gg/G9hFEfh) and consider subscribing to [twitch.tv/teampheenix](https://www.twitch.tv/teampheenix) or [donate directly](https://streamlabs.com/scpressure).
 Alternatively and free of cost - just follow the team pheeniX and my personal [twitch.tv/scpressure](https://www.twitch.tv/scpressure) twitch channel!